 - Fertilizer: Feed with a weak liquid fertilizer throughout the growing season.
 Cut fertilizer back to once a month or so in the winter.

 Allamanda roots readily from stem tip cuttings.
 To have the best chance of success, take the cutting early in the growing season from a fresh green shoot.
 Use a rooting hormone for best chances of success and pot the cutting into a fresh pot of seed-starting soil.
 Place the cutting in a warm, humid environment with bottom heating and wait for new growth to emerge before potting out into a larger container.

 Repot allamanda in the spring when new growth emerges—this is also a good time to take cuttings.
 When you repot, place into a larger pot and provide some support if necessary.
 Allamanda can be grown as a low shrub, but it does best if allowed to grow up a simple support and trail slightly.
 This seems to show off its blooms to maximum effect.

 There are more than a dozen species of Allamanda, but the most common one in cultivation is the A. cathartica.
 This plant is sometimes called the golden trumpet and is a common landscape plant in subtropical and tropical regions.
 Within this species, the grandiflora variety features large yellow flowers, while the hendersonii features slightly smaller redbuds and golden colored flowers.

 The most dangerous period for Allamanda cultivation is winter when even warm houses tend to become exceedingly dry.
-In these cases, it's essential to mist your Allamanda frequently to help it keep its leaves—dropping leaves is not a good sign or a sign of natural growth cycles.
-Lastly, Allamanda is somewhat vulnerable to pests, especially aphids and mealybugs.
+In these cases, it's essential to mist your allamanda frequently to help it keep its leaves—dropping leaves is not a good sign or a sign of natural growth cycles.
+Unfortunately, Allamanda is somewhat vulnerable to pests, especially aphids and mealybugs.
 Keep your eyes peeled for signs of infestation and treat at the first indication.